nadinev6/cloudshell-commands-for-qwiklabs/Data-to-Insights_Ingesting-and-querying-new-datasets-v1.1/readme.md

 gcloud projects list
 ```

+### Clone this git-repository

-In Cloud Shell session execute the following command to download sample data for this lab from this git repository:
+In Cloud Shell session run the following command to use bash assistance:

 ```console
 git clone https://github.com/nadinev6/